kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 Use the [Table Per Type (TPT) 🗗](https://entityframework.net/tpt){:target="_blank" rel="noopener"} table design pattern.

 The [Table Per Concrete (TPC) 🗗](https://entityframework.net/tpc){:target="_blank" rel="noopener"} design is not good as it would have redundant data and no relationship between the sub tables.
-The redundant data would just be in multiple tables vs squished into one table with [Table Per Hierarchy (TPH)](https://entityframework.net/tph).
+The redundant data would just be in multiple tables vs squished into one table with [Table Per Hierarchy (TPH) 🗗](https://entityframework.net/tph){:target="_blank" rel="noopener"}.
 TPC would help with the extra nullable columns compared to TPH.

 The [Table Per Type (TPT) 🗗](https://entityframework.net/tpt){:target="_blank" rel="noopener"} table design pattern is performant with proper indexes well into the 100s of millions of rows and beyond.
 With proper indexes a query can join multiple tables and still execute in less than a second even for costly queries that scan indexes like exporting of data.
 Seeking on indexes for row-level queries like finding a specific CustomerId, should only take on order of 10s of milliseconds.
 Until multiple of billions of rows are a consideration there is no performance reason not to follow database norm form best practices.
 If you have slow joined table queries, you're probably not using your database correctly.